A white car cornering at speed.

 How fast should I drive in New Zealand?

-The maximum speed limit on the open road in New Zealand is 100 km/h (62 mph).
-However, new speed limit rules were implemented on 21 September 2017 on roads which can support higher travel speeds.
-According to NZ Transport Agency, drivers are now permitted to travel 110km/h on the Tauranga Eastern Link Toll Road on State Highway 2 and the Cambridge section of the Waikato Expressway on State Highway 1.
+The maximum speed limit on the open road in New Zealand is 100 km/h (62 mph), however drivers are permitted to drive at 110km/h on the Tauranga Eastern Link Toll Road on State Highway 2 and the Cambridge section of the Waikato Expressway on State Highway 1.
 These two are considered the safest roads in New Zealand.
 Please note that the speed limit for heavy vehicles and vehicles towing remains at 90km/h.

 Are there minimum speed limits in New Zealand?